jcolomb/HCS_analysis/Metadata_information/Readme.md

 #  Project_metadata.csv file

-- Open the Project_metadata.csv file in excel (or similar)
+- Open the Project_metadata.csv file in excel (or similar sofware, you will find it in the data folder).
 - Select all cells and change its format to "text" to avoid any intervention of the program in what you are typing
 - take the next number available for the experiment ID
 - enter data as requested in each cell, refer to the "explanation_of_metadata.csv" file for desctiption